arungudelli/angularjswiki/content/en/fontawesome/fa-readme.md

-## Change Readme icon size
+## Change fa-readme icon size
-To increase Readme font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-readme.
+To increase fa-readme font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-readme.

 Increase in icon size will be relative to their parent container.